Steel joint buckling analysis

-Buckling is usually not an important issue in joints however, it should be checked that there are no buckling issues and the results of strength analysis, which uses only geometrically linear analysis, are correct.
+Buckling is usually not an important issue in joints.
+However, it should be checked that there are no buckling issues and that the results of strength analysis, which uses only geometrically linear analysis, are correct.

-IDEA StatiCa Connection is able to perform linear buckling analysis of a model of a joint.
+IDEA StatiCa Connection can perform linear buckling analysis of a model of a joint.
 The results are predicted in buckling modes.
-Critical load, at which buckling of perfect model occurs, is calculated for each buckling mode.
+Critical load, at which buckling of the perfect model occurs, is calculated for each buckling mode.
 Critical load is presented by multipliers of the load acting on the joint.
 According to the buckling mode and critical load multiplier, the user can determine the safe buckling design.

-For joints, the matter is different and the code does not provide any specific recommendation.
-Design of local buckling must be tackled in another way.
+For joints, the matter is different, and the code does not provide any specific recommendation.
+The design of local buckling must be tackled in another way.
 Generally, the local buckling may be divided into three groups:

 - Plates connecting individual members

 - Stiffening plates in the joint – stiffeners, ribs, short haunches